- Written by Dr.Mehmet Demircioglu

 How do I decide which graft number to trust?

 If two clinics give you different graft numbers, do not rush to choose the bigger number.
+A hair transplant second opinion before surgery can help you test the reasoning before choosing.
 Slow down and ask which explanation is more complete.

 The number I trust is the one connected to a clear plan.
 It should explain the treated zones, the expected density, the donor capacity, the hairline design, the future hair loss risk, and the patient’s medical situation.

 I also trust the plan that admits limits.
-If a patient needs two stages, I prefer to say that clearly rather than force everything into one operation.
+If a patient needs two stages, that should be stated clearly rather than forced into one operation.

-My philosophy at Diamond Hair Clinic has always been quality over quantity.
-I would rather perform a more controlled surgery that protects the patient’s future than chase a number that sounds impressive for one day.
+At Diamond Hair Clinic, the planning comes before impressive numbers.
+A controlled surgery that protects the patient’s future is better than chasing a number that sounds impressive for one day.

 When you understand this, the consultation becomes easier.
 You stop asking which clinic promised more, and you start asking which surgeon thought more carefully.

-That is the question I would want every patient to ask before choosing a hair transplant.
+That is the question every patient should ask before choosing a hair transplant.